 Part of The Hastings Academies TrustOur Other Academies

 The Robsack Wood Primary Academy’s admissions policy and procedure is governed by the Funding Agreement with the Secretary of State.
-The academy has a Supplemental Funding Agreement (SFA) in which Annex 1 specifically covers the policy on admissions arrangements in the academy.
 The admissions policy is available here.

 The Robsack Wood Primary Academy will consider all applications for places.

 Most pupils join at the start of the Reception year.
 Applications will be made in accordance with East Sussex County Council’s (ESCC) coordinated admissions arrangements and will be made on the Common Application Form (CAF) provided and administered by East Sussex County Council’s Admissions Team.

 A brochure describing the admissions process, and application form, are available from East Sussex County Council or online www.eastsussex.gov.uk/educationandlearning/schools/findingaschool/default.htm

 You can make your application online or by returning the completed form to the Schools Admissions Team at the county council.

 Please do not send your application form to the academy.